syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/download-and-installation.md

 ## Prerequisites

-The following prerequisites software need to be installed for the Syncfusion Blazor extension installation and for creating, converting and upgrading the Syncfusion Blazor applications.
+The following prerequisites software need to be installed for the Syncfusion Blazor extension installation and for creating, converting, and upgrading the Syncfusion Blazor applications.

 * [Visual Studio Code](https://code.visualstudio.com/download).